 A budget-friendly option

-If you’ve already spent your entire camping budget on titanium shot glasses, a portable espresso maker, and bacon but still need a few RV step covers, go for the basic Camco Wrap Around RV Step Cover.
+If you’ve already spent your entire camping budget on gifts for other campers, but still need a few RV step covers for your own RV, go for the basic Camco Wrap Around RV Step Cover.

 It’s a basic outdoor carpet step rug with an easy-to-use grommet and spring installation system.